stadium-software/superscript-labels/README.md

 ![Controls Setup](images/controls.png)

-# Styling
-Various elements in this module can be styled using the two CSS files in this repo

 ## Applying the CSS
+The CSS below is required for the correct functioning of the module.
+Some elements can be [customised](#customising-css) using a variables CSS file.

 **Stadium 6.6 or higher**
 1. Create a folder called "CSS" inside of your Embedded Files in your application